sticcia96/PCFW/README.md

 PCFW
 ====

+## Status
+The code isn't ready for use yet, please wait until v.1.0.0 is out!

 ## What is Plug.dj Coding FrameWork?
 PCFW is a framework that can be used to easily write powerful and featureful scripts for the music sharing website <a href="http://plug.dj">plug.dj</a>